11 Interesting, Must-Visit Cities with Funny Names For Your Vacation with RV Rental Insurance

 What is an insurance binder for an RV rental?
 Is RV rental insurance easier this way?

-An insurance binder for your rental RV is a single-page document that your insurance company issues before your insurance documents are ready.
+An insurance binder for your rental RV is a single-page document that your insurance company issues before your insurance policy is officially in effect.
 Since it’s illegal to drive sans proper proof of insurance, a binder comprises important information that allows you to drive without getting in trouble.

 Only a select number of insurance companies offer insurance binders, so make sure you talk to your insurance agent before deciding on a company.